Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Sample Approximation and Reformulation

 \subsection{Sample Approximation}

-We handle the chance SINR constraint via sample approximations\cite{scenario,stochastic}.
-Suppose $\left\{g_{k,j}^n,\eta_k^n\right\}_{n=1}^N$ are $N$ independent samples drawn according to the distribution of $\left\{g_{k,j},\eta_k\right\}$, we use to approximate the chance SINR constraint \eqref{chance}.
-Intuitively, if the sample size $N$ is sufficiently large, then the power allocation vector $\bp$ satisfying \eqref{sample} will satisfy the chance SINR constraint \eqref{chance} with high probability.
-As shown in \cite{uncertainty,distributionally}, we have the following Theorem. \begin{dingli} If for any $\delta\in(0,1),$ then the solution to problem will satisfy each of the chance SINR constraint \eqref{chance} with probability at least $(1-\delta).$ \end{dingli}
+We handle the chance SINR constraint via sample approximations\cite{scenario,stochastic}. {Suppose $\left\{g_{k,j}^n\right\}_{n=1}^N$ are $N$ independent samples drawn according to the distribution of $\left\{g_{k,j}\right\}$ by the central controller}, we use to approximate the chance SINR constraint \eqref{chance}. {}{Since the samples are random variables, the power allocation vector $\bp$ satisfying the sampled SINR constraints \eqref{sample} is also a random variable.} Intuitively, if the sample size $N$ is sufficiently large, then the power allocation vector $\bp$ satisfying \eqref{sample} will satisfy the chance SINR constraint \eqref{chance} with high probability.

-Theorem \ref{lemma-samp} shows that it makes sense to call link $k$ is supported if \emph{all sampled SINR constraints} in \eqref{sample} are satisfied.
-In fact, the above sample approximation technique admits the following explanation.
-Assume that the channel gains $\left\{g_{k,j}\right\}$ and the noise power $\left\{\eta_k\right\}$ are random variables (but their distribution is unknown).
-We observe the channel and noise realizations of all links at time slots $1,2,\cdots,N,$ and design a power allocation strategy (i.e., support some links with appropriate power allocation and remove the others) based on the observed channel and noise realizations at these time slots.
-Then this observe-and-design power allocation strategy can be used at the following time slots, and it is capable of satisfying the supported links' chance SINR requirements with high probability if the number of observed time slots is large.
-The equation \eqref{N-K*} reveals how the probability parameter $\delta$ and the number of observed time slots $N$ are related to each other.
+{}{The above intuition has been rigorously shown in \cite[Theorem 1]{uncertainty} and \cite[Theorem 1]{distributionally}.
+It is shown that, if the sample size $N$ satisfies for any $\delta\in(0,1),$ then any solution to the linear system will satisfy the chance SINR constraint \eqref{chance} for all $k\in\K$ with probability at least $1-\delta.$ In particular, if $\delta$ is chosen to be a very small value, any solution to \eqref{linearsystem} will almost surely be feasible for the chance SINR constraints \eqref{chance} for all $k\in\K.$ Note that the number of samples needed will not increase significantly as $\delta$ decreases, since $N^*$ has only a logarithmic dependence on $1/\delta.$ Although the dependence of $N^*$ on $\epsilon$ is $N^*=O(1/\epsilon),$ really small values of $\epsilon$ are of no interest in the scenario considered in this paper. }

+{}{The linear system \eqref{linearsystem} might have multiple solutions.
+The most interesting solution is the one that minimizes the total transmission power, i.e., the solution to the following problem

-We remark that if problem \eqref{power} is feasible, it has the following property. \begin{yinli}[Balancing Lemma] Suppose $\bp$ is the solution to problem \eqref{power}{.
-Then} for each $k\in{\K},$ these must exist an index $1\leq n_k\leq N$ such that $\SINR_k^{n_k}\left(\bp\right)=\gamma_k.$ \end{yinli}
+Suppose $\bp$ is the solution to problem \eqref{power}.
+Then, for each $k\in{\K},$ there must exist an index $n_k\in \N$ such that }{For simplicity, we will refer link $k$ to be supported if all constraints in \eqref{sample} are satisfied in the sequel.}